k-int/GOKbGithubAdapter/README.md

 =================

 This project is a template / demonstration of the GOKB OAI Interface.
-It's a stand-alone groovy script which collects updates to the GOKb knowledge base (since the last run) and then commit those changes to a separate GITHub repository.
+It's a stand-alone groovy script which collects updates to the GOKb knowledge base (since the last run) and then commits those changes to a separate GITHub repository (For example https://github.com/k-int/GOKbProjectFiles).
 The idea is to make it easy for publishers to re-consume their own cleaned package lists.

 However, this project is really a template for anyone wanting to pull package (Or title, or org) level updates from GOKb.
 It should be easily modifyable to only select specific publisher information or perform specific package